TheJodok/Codecombat/README.md

 https://codecombat.com/

 ## Motivation
-I used this just to play around with javascript and tell myself I'm studying, but could still play some computer game.
+I use this just to play around with javascript and tell myself I'm studying, but could still play some computer game.